LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 @end
 ```

 2. Then in your `Root.plist`, add the ID property to the specifier(s) you intend to toggle along with the specifier(s) who's value(s) will determine if a specifier should be hidden or shown.
+The ID should be unique for each cell.
 Also add an ID to whatever specifiers are directly above the hideable specifiers so you can reinsert the specifiers underneath easily.
 Example *button cell* with a *switch cell*:

 ```xml
 <dict>